Manage existing portals

 Completely delete a portal

-To learn about how to delete a portal completely, go to How do I delete a portal completely after it's provisioned?.
+To learn about how to delete a portal completely, go to Delete a portal.

-Displays details such as owner of the portal, date and time when it was created and last modified, and the URL of the portal.
+Displays details such as owner of the portal, date, and time when it was created and last modified, the URL of the portal, and identity provider settings.